 If your skin feels oily and dirty at the end of the day, there’s plenty of opportunities for bacteria to grow and invade your pores.
 Wash your face twice a day to keep bacteria at bay, and make sure to disinfect other items that come in contact with your skin regularly — pillowcases, sheets, phone, clothing, hands, hair, etc.

 Hormonal acne affects 29-49% of adult women, though it occurs in men, too.
 The greatest culprit behind hormonal acne is the androgen hormone testosterone, which can stimulate sebum production and clog hair follicles.

 Although there isn’t an acne gene, it is often a hereditary condition that runs in families.
 If your parents struggled with acne growing up, your family might have a hereditary tendency to overproduce dead skin cells or sebum.

-The type of treatment you receive at Park Plaza Dermatology depends entirely on the type of acne you have.
+The type of treatment you receive at our NYC acne clinic depends entirely on the type of acne you have.
 After a full skin evaluation, the provider can make a number of acne treatment recommendations, including:

 You might require more than one acne treatment to achieve the best outcome.

 Scars are areas where skin grows over wounds.
 They are common among people with acne and may be more visible on skin that is redder, pinker, thicker, or more raised than the surrounding tissues.
 Scars might eventually fade over time, but treatment helps you achieve the smooth, clear skin you long for.

 Examples of scar treatments include laser treatments, chemical peels, creams, injections, and dermabrasion, to name a few.

 If you’ve tried every at-home treatment to clear your acne, without success, call Park Plaza Dermatology, or schedule an appointment online.